gatsbyjs/gatsby/docs/blog/2019-04-30-how-to-build-a-blog-with-wordpress-and-gatsby-part-2/index.md

 canonicalLink: https://www.iamtimsmith.com/blog/how-to-build-a-blog-with-wordpress-and-gatsby-part-2/
 ---

-> Note: This is part two in a series of posts about Gatsby.js and WordPress.
+> Note: This is part two in a series of posts about Gatsby and WordPress.
 You can find [Part One Here](/blog/2019-04-26-how-to-build-a-blog-with-wordpress-and-gatsby-part-1), and [Part Three Here](/blog/2019-05-02-how-to-build-a-blog-with-wordpress-and-gatsby-part-3).

 In the last post, I covered setting up [WordPress for use with Gatsby](/blog/2019-04-26-how-to-build-a-blog-with-wordpress-and-gatsby-part-1).
 Today I will cover how to pull the data from WordPress into Gatsby and build pages.